Code-Wen/Code-Wen.github.io/_projects/Leetcode_Python_Notes.md

 ---
 title: "Leetcode Algorithm Questions in Python"
 excerpt: "A good way of learning is through practice.
-This is my daily log of practicing Leetcode problems in Python."
+This is my log of practicing Leetcode problems in Python."
-collection: notes
+collection: projects
 ---

 ## 38. Count and Say